Honeymoon Island State Park: Biology

 The barrier island park is a refuge for a number of species of plants and animals including Florida slash pines, mangroves, and several threatened and endangered species.
 Osprey and various species of tern, plover, herons, and wading birds reside on the island or stop during spring and fall migration.
 Dolphin pods are often sighted within yards of the shore.
-Starfish and other marine invertebrates are commonly found on the beach.
+Many species of fish, shark, stingray, and jellyfish habituate the waters surrounding the island as well.
+Starfish, sand dollars and other marine invertebrates are commonly found in the shallow waters along the shore.

 In the autumn of 2008, a pair of bald eagles made a nest on Osprey Trail in the park.

 Mosquitoes and Rattlesnakes are common to Honeymoon Island.

 Recreational activities

 Activities include birding, fishing, hiking and sunbathing.
 Amenities include picnic pavilions, bathhouses, a park concession, nature trails, bird observation areas, a beach for pets, and a passenger ferry to Caladesi Island State Park.
 The Rotary Centennial Nature Center features exhibits about the natural and cultural history of Honeymoon and Caladesi Islands and an elevated observation deck.

 The Osprey Trail (2 miles long) and the Pelican Cove Trail (3/4 miles long) circle the forested, eastern side of the island.
 On these trails you can find palmetto trees, an eagle nest, slash pine, and on the Pelican Cove Trail, some sea life and wading birds.

 Construction has been finished in portions of the beach near the north concession area to mitigate extensive erosion which has taken place over the years.

 The beaches range from sandy to covered in large chunks of fossilized coral.
 Some areas may have water puddles that emit a stench during certain months, but this does not deter swimmers from using the beaches.

 10 miles off the coast is the veterans memorial Circle of Heroes.